christophwaibel/EnergyHubs/CplexEnergyHubs/AdamMSc2020/README.md

 - (In some future: Clustering class in BB-O library, once `Clustering.cs` is moved over to that repo)

 ## MILP optimization model description
-This energyhub uses Typical Days for dimension reduction.
-Model equations are given below.
+Note that this energyhub uses Typical Days for dimension reduction, therefore we cannot use seasonal storages.

 ### Objective Function
 <img src="https://latex.codecogs.com/svg.latex?\min_x&space;f(x)">